mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ## Listener

-The listener defines a port and protocol pair that is used to listen for connections to a service.
-A service may have multiple listeners associated with it, either to support multiple protocols or multiple ports.
-As with other elements of the configuration the section name is the listener name and it can be selected freely.
-A type parameter is used to identify the section as a listener definition.
-Address is optional and it allows the user to limit connections to certain interface only.
-Socket is also optional and used for Unix socket connections.
+A listener defines a port MaxScale listens on for incoming connections.
+Accepted connections are linked with a MaxScale service.
+Multiple listeners can feed the same service.
+Mandatory parameters are *type*, *service* and *protocol*.
+*address* is optional, it limits connections to a certain network interface only. *socket* is also optional and is used for Unix socket connections.

-The network socket where the listener listens will have a backlog of connections.
-The size of this backlog is controlled by the net.ipv4.tcp_max_syn_backlog and net.core.somaxconn kernel parameters.
+The network socket where the listener listens may have a backlog of connections.
+The size of this backlog is controlled by the *net.ipv4.tcp_max_syn_backlog* and *net.core.somaxconn* kernel parameters.

 Increasing the size of the backlog by modifying the kernel parameters helps with sudden connection spikes and rejected connections.
 For more information see [listen(2)](http://man7.org/linux/man-pages/man2/listen.2.html).

 ```
-[<Listener name>]
+[MyListener1]
 type=listener
-service=<Service name>]
-protocol=[MariaDBClient|HTTPD]
-address=[IP|hostname]
-port=<Listen port number>
+service=MyService1
+protocol=MariaDBClient
+port=3006
 ```

 ### `service`